Should You Buy the Mac Studio?

 The Mac Studio is Apple's most powerful custom silicon-based Mac, offering extreme performance and a wide range of ports in a modular, desktop form factor.
 The Mac Studio starts at $1,999, and was released alongside the $1,599 Studio Display.

 The Mac Studio is one of the newer Macs in Apple's lineup and is fairly early in its product cycle.
 Since it is an entirely new Mac product line and there have been no previous models, we have no indication of how long Apple usually waits to update it.
-Now is a relatively good time to buy the Mac Studio and customers should not wait for a new model to launch.
+There are early rumors of an updated model with the M2 Max and M2 Ultra chips, but now is still a relatively good time to buy the Mac Studio and customers should not wait for a new model to launch.

 While the Mac Studio is now Apple's most powerful Mac, for an Intel-based desktop machine with an interchangeable, modular design with more ports, there is the Mac Pro, which starts at $5,999.
-On the other hand, if the Mac Studio is out of your price range but you still want a similar Apple silicon-based desktop Mac, there is the entry-level Mac mini, which starts at just $699.
+On the other hand, if the Mac Studio is out of your price range but you still want a similar Apple silicon-based desktop Mac, there is the entry-level Mac mini with the M1 chip, which starts at just $699.

 Everything You Need to Know About Mac Studio